(last updated: 2018-04-28)

 “Subsequent” characters: SOLVED!

-And with that, I present to you, the grand, all-encompasing, list of all valid characters for T-SQL regular Identifiers:
+And with that, I present to you the all-encompasing, grand unified list of all valid characters for T-SQL regular Identifiers, in all its splendor:

 Completely Complete List of Valid T-SQL Identifier Characters (please give the page a moment to load; it’s 3.5 MB and almost 47k lines)